dalailomo/grumPHPtests/README.md

    1) /Users/psanchez/Sites/grumPHPtests/Lib/Jandemor.php (blankline_after_open_tag, operators_spaces, no_blank_lines_after_class_opening, extra_empty_lines, braces, eof_ending)
 Fixed all files in 0.233 seconds, 5.500 MB memory used
 ```

-> Note: I don't know yet the reason why we get this warning, but actually, the file is fixed.

 Then if you check the code, now will look like this: